 Some teachers prefer to teach histology in the context of each body system.
 Personally, I like to begin with a short histology unit on the four tissue types and then provide more specifics as we proceed through the rest of the course.
 I also use a mixture of prepared microscope slides in class and virtual labs for histology that can be found online.
 If you are teaching students in a pre-med course, you may want them to have practice using a microscope.
 If you are teaching a more introductory course, you may want to use the virtual slides to save time.
 Students often need weeks of practice to master the use of a microscope, even if they’ve used one in a previous course.

 If you’re planning to have students draw the slides, you may be interested in using the following guidelines.
 These will improve the results you will see from student microscope drawings.

-If you're new to teaching Anatomy and Physiology, you may be interested in this free Histology Guide to assist you in adding some histology components to your course.
+If you’re new to teaching Anatomy and Physiology, you may be interested in this free Histology Guide to assist you in adding some histology components to your course (see bottom of post).
 It includes teacher tips, microscope drawing pages, and links to virtual slides.

 If you’re looking to add a few histology labs to your existing Anatomy course, check out this Microscopy Lab Bundle.
 Brand new to teaching Anatomy & Physiology?
 You might be interested in the full Anatomy and Physiology Course, which includes all the PowerPoints, labs, activities, and notes you’ll need for the whole year!